Zugim/to-do-list/README.md

-# To do list created to practice vanilla JavaScript
+# To do list project to practice vanilla JavaScript